helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 70. So this derivation actually gives you a different way to derive the same policy gradient that we had before.
 71. But in the off policy setting, theta prime is not equal to theta, and in that case, we have to fall back on our importance weights, which we derived before, as simply the ratio of the products of the policy probabilities.
 72. And if we substituted in all three now the terms in this policy gradient, the importance weights are product overall time steps of pi theta prime over pi theta.
-73. The grad log pi part is a sum over all time steps of grad theta prime log pi theta prime, and the reward is a sum over all time steps of the reward.
+73. The ∇log π part is a sum over all time steps of grad theta prime log π theta prime, and the reward is a sum over all time steps of the reward.
 74. So we have three terms inside of our importance sampled off policy policy gradient estimator, and we just multiply those three terms together.
 75. Now what about causality?
 76. What about the fact that we don't need to consider the effect of current actions on past rewards?
 77. Well, we can work those in too, in which case we, again, distribute the terms.
 78. So we have three terms inside of our importance sampled off policy gradient estimator, and we just multiply those three terms together.
-79. We distribute the rewards and the importance weights into the sum over grad log pis, and we get a sum from t equals one capital T of grad log pi times the product of all the importance weights in the past.
+79. We distribute the rewards and the importance weights into the sum over ∇log pis, and we get a sum from t equals one T of ∇log π times the product of all the importance weights in the past.
 80. You can think of that intuitively as the probability that you would have arrived at the state using your new policy, times the sum of rewards weighted by the importance weights in the future.
 81. So future actions don't affect the correct weight.
 82. That's fine.